Scaramir/orgaSeg/README.md

 - _convert_label.py_: converts the annotations from geojson to tiff format
 - _preprocess_dataset.py_: preprocesses the data set (raw images and tiff labels) to the preprocessed data set

+## Outlook
+We planned on converting this into an easy-to-use pipeline and deploy this as an album catalog, so each individual step gets a GUI and the directory structure is not relying on the working directories of each script to be executed.

 ## Acknowledgements
 Thanks to Wei Liang from Technische Universität München for providing the microscopy data set, containing multiple organoids with annotations per image, to test the pipeline on real data.